International Convention on the Elimination of All Forms of Racial Discrimination: In Malaysia

-On 8 December 2018, two of Malaysia's major right wing political parties – the Islamist Malaysian Islamic Party and the ethnonationalist United Malays National Organisation – organized an "Anti-ICERD Peaceful Rally" with the support of several non-government organizations on fears of the convention allegedly compromising bumiputera privileges and special positions of the Malay people and Islam in the country, a major tenet held by both these parties.
-This rally was held in the capital of the country, Kuala Lumpur.
+On 8 December 2018, two of Malaysia's major right wing then-opposition political parties – the Islamist Malaysian Islamic Party (PAS) and the ethnonationalist United Malays National Organisation (UMNO) – organised an "Anti-ICERD Peaceful Rally" with the support of several non-government organizations on fears of the convention allegedly compromising bumiputera privileges and special positions of the Malay people and Islam in the country, a major tenet held by both these parties.
+This rally was held in the capital city of the country, Kuala Lumpur.